Super Sunday (British TV programme): Television contract

 Ford 1992 - 2016.
 The programme was also known as "Ford Escort Super Sunday" in a 2 year stint which lasted from August 1994 to May 1996, where the show's original title reverted back to Ford Super Sunday.

-Nissan 2016 - 2018 Following the end of Ford's 24 year association with Sky Sports, the Ford name was dropped from all of the title programmes and were renamed accordingly [Nissan Saturday Night Football and Nissan Super Sunday], Ford Monday Night Football and Ford Football Special were renamed to Monday Night Football and Premier League Live respectively [2016-present] This officially came into effect from the start of Nissan's sponsorship run in the 2016-17 season.
+Nissan 2016 - 2018.
+Following the end of Ford's 24 year association with Sky Sports, the Ford name was dropped from all of the title programmes and Super Sunday was renamed accordingly (Nissan Super Sunday), Ford Monday Night Football and Ford Football Special dropped title sponsorship altogether and were renamed to Monday Night Football and Premier League Live respectively [2016–present] This officially came into effect from the start of Nissan's sponsorship run in the 2016-17 season.

 Renault 2018 - 2019.
 The current programme names from 2016 remained unaltered, but this time carrying Renault's name in the opening title sequence until the end of the 2021-22 season.